Registered Clinical Counsellor (0.5-0.7 FTE)

 - Robust extended health and dental benefits available to qualifying staff.

-Please send your resume and cover letter to email@example.com by October 8, 2021.
+Please send your resume and cover letter to email@example.com.
 Your cover letter should outline your interest in the role, how your background and experience make you a good fit, and your current availability.
 Incomplete applications (those without a cover letter) will not be considered.
+Applications will be accepted until the position is filled.